MUMC-MEDMIC/MACOVID/README.md

     -l Run locally
     --trim_start trim start of consensus that is not sequenced (default: 54)
-    --trim_end trim end of consensus that is not sequenced (default: 79)
+    --trim_end trim end of consensus that is not sequenced (default: 79) --scheme path to scheme directory (default: primer_schemes/EMC) --scheme_prefix prefix of primer scheme (default: nCoV-2019)

 To rerun samples from specific folder.
 Input files could be in gz format.
 The output directory and number of cores must be specify.
 Local run use -l command (optional).

 ```
 python MACOVID.py rerun -i FASTQ_DIRECTORY -o OUTPUT_DIRECTORY --cores X -l -cov 30
 ```

-Note: The program makes use of Snakemake so if the output directory contains the final files of the rerun, those files will not be analysis.
-Solution: remove old files or pick a new output directory.
+Note: The program makes use of Snakemake so if the output directory contains the final files of the rerun, those files will not be re analysis.
+Solution: remove or move the old files or input a new output directory.